Forecast issued at 10:00 am WST on Sunday 20 April 2014.

 Strong Wind Warning for Monday for Geraldton Coast

-- Southeasterly 15 to 20 knots tending southerly 15 to 25 knots in the middle of the day.
-Winds reaching up to 30 knots during the afternoon and evening.
+- South to southeasterly 15 to 20 knots increasing to 20 to 25 knots in the late afternoon.
+Winds reaching up to 30 knots in the evening.

 - Southwesterly 2 to 3 metres.